 He doesn't know when, why or even how he becomes friends with Rose Weasley, but he does, anyway.

 He supposes it happens after they meet up more often at the rock beside the Black Lake.
 She shows up there every other morning with a book tucked neatly underneath her arm and whenever Scorpius spots her when he's running he'll go over and sit down.
 Rose usually rants on and on and on about things that are going on in her life.
 Scorpius just lays back, closes his eyes and listens.
 Sometimes Rose brings food for the Giant Squid.
+It's kind of the weirdest friendship ever, and if he starts thinking about it too much, it starts making less and less sense.

 "I had to complete a Dream Diary last week for Divination.
 I don't mean any sort of offence, but Divination is a sort of useless subject, don't you think?
 All that guesswork and crystal balls and tea dregs seem a bit dodgy too me.
 My mother dropped it when she was a third-year, but I don't think I will because I'm going to take eighteen subjects for my NEWTs when I'm seventeen.
 But I've already told you that, haven't I?"